 Watch our new #UrbanVideo #LaCuadra: Initiative that is developing cultural activities that enhance neighborhood culture and promote active citizenship.
 Watch video here

 Sunday, 25 October 2015

 New #UrbanVideo of the week: La Ciudad Verde!

 Watch our new #UrbanVideo of the week!
 La Ciudad Verde: How an active community of Medellín are promoting sustainable cities through academic evidence, direct action of the citizenship and creativity.
 Watch the video here!

 Sunday, 18 October 2015

-Video interview of Enrique Peñalosa - Current Major of Bogotá
+Video interview of Enrique Peñalosa - Current Mayor of Bogotá

-Watch our video interview to the current Major of Bogotá.
+Watch our video interview to the current Mayor of Bogotá.
 Enrique Peñalosa shares with us his thoughts on urban development, mobility and the rights of pedestrians.
 Watch video here

 Thursday, 8 October 2015